Low-angle view of people walking in a city, symbolising unity and collective action, related to key facts about group litigation for seeking justice.

 5. The role of lead claimants

-If you’ve watched movies about class action lawsuits, you’ll know there is sometimes a lead claimant or plaintiff.
-This is a person who sues the defendant and represents the larger group.
 This person’s experience and evidence are often used as a test case to set the foundation for the entire group’s claim.
-Other class members are generally not required to participate actively in the proceedings, although they are still bound by the outcome.
+Other class members are generally not required to actively participate in the proceedings, although they remain bound by the outcome.

 6. Compensation distribution: How it works

 If the group action is successful, the compensation awarded will be distributed among all claimants.
-The distribution is typically based on the level of harm or loss each individual has experienced, ensuring each claimant receives fair compensation.
-Claimants may sometimes receive different amounts if their circumstances or damages vary significantly.
+In most cases, the distribution is typically based on the level of harm or loss each individual has experienced, ensuring each claimant receives fair compensation.

 Law firms managing the group action will handle the compensation process, ensuring everyone receives what they’re entitled to.
 You might have to provide proof of your losses to ensure you receive the correct amount of compensation.